 3. Strengthening government responses based on mechanisms provided by NCPCR and Right to Education.

-4. Pioneering the development of body of knowledge on the issue of Corporal Punishment, especially in the context of inter-state migrant workers.
+4. Pioneering the development of body of knowledge on the issue of Corporal Punishment, especially in the context of inter-state migrant worker.

 Insights | Eliminating Corporal Punishment